 Indian national arrested in Pakistan

-An Indian national was arrested in Islamabad, allegedly over incomplete travel documents.
+NEW DELHI: An Indian national was arrested in Islamabad , allegedly over incomplete travel documents, news agency ANI reported on Sunday.
 The Indian national, whose name has not been disclosed, was arrested from the F-8 area of Pakistan's capital for not having complete travel documentation, Samaa TV reported.

 Start the conversation, or Read more at The Times of India.